 - Fiesta Bowl

-Besides these major bowl games, the big event of the year is the National Championship Game, which concludes the College Football Playoff.
+In addition to the NY6, AZ residents may also want to bet on the Arizona Bowl.
+But besides these major bowl games, the big event of the year is the National Championship Game, which concludes the College Football Playoff.

 These games have more pressure, more attention, and more money wagered on them as a result.
 They are some of the most popular for bettors, and there are a few additional bets that are available this time of year, mostly to do with which teams will win these games.